 - Be prepared to haggle if you're buying a home.
 You can shop for title insurance if you're buying a home.
 You may have to negotiate the final choice of title companies, especially if you're in a state where sellers usually pay the owner's policy premium.

-- Refinance title insurance may be cheaper.
-Whenever you get a new loan, you’ll need a new lender’s title insurance policy.
+- Ask for a lower rate when refinancing.
+Whenever you get a new loan, you'll need a new lender's title insurance policy.
 Title companies may offer a "reissue rate" to keep your business, so contact the title company on your current loan for a quote.

 - Ask for a combined policy discount.
-If you need a lender’s policy, but also want the extra coverage of an owner’s policy, ask about discounts for buying both policies together.
+If you need a lender's policy but also want the extra coverage of a homeowner's policy, ask about discounts for buying both policies together.